cubenlp/ChatTool/README.md

 ## update log

+Current version `1.0.0` is a stable version, with the redundant feature `function call` removed, and the asynchronous data processing tool added.

+### Beta version
 - Since version `0.2.0`, `Chat` type is used to handle data
 - Since version `0.3.0`, you can use different API Key to send requests.
 - Since version `0.4.0`, this package is mantained by [cubenlp](https://github.com/cubenlp).